Displaying 1-200 of 238 results

 healthtranslations.vic.gov.au/resources/your-health-your-future-get-a-cervical-screening-test

 01 May 2021...
 A simple resource about cervical screening.
-The design and content is guided by women from migrant and refugee backgrounds as well as health and multicultural sector professionals to ensure the resource is easy to understand, accurate, inclusive, and culturally sensitive.
+The design and content are guided by women from migrant and refugee backgrounds as well as health and multicultural sector professionals to ensure the resource is easy to understand, accurate, inclusive, and culturally sensitive.
 The resource explains reasons for regular participation in cervical screening, what is involved in the test, and includes information about the HPV vaccine.

 healthtranslations.vic.gov.au/resources/your-health-your-future-get-a-cervical-screening-test-video